Our Diagnosis Working Group

 In the last 5 years, the Diagnosis working group has achieved remarkable progress, enabling those living with lung diseases earlier access to treatment helping them to manage their conditions.
 The Diagnosis working group played a critical role in the development of the Adult Breathlessness pathway (pre-diagnosis), which has been designed to optimise patient outcomes and align clinical practice across boundaries.
 You can read more about the past achievements of the Diagnosis working group here in Our Five Year on Report.

-Going forward the priorities of the Diagnosis working group will be:
+The current priorities of the Diagnosis working group are to support the below:

-- Reducing targets for treatment – Work towards fully implementing, reporting on and then, where possible, reducing the current breathlessness pathway’s recommendation to provide a diagnosis and management plan within six months of presentation to the health service.
+- Reducing targets for treatment: Focusing on those lung diseases which currently have the worst prognosis, we will work towards fully implementing the breathlessness pathway’s recommendation to provide a diagnosis and a management plan within six months of patients first presenting to the health service.

-- Expanding access to spirometry testing: Working to reduce the diagnosis backlog by supporting universal access to quality-assured spirometry.
+- Expanding access to spirometry testing: Reducing the diagnosis backlog by supporting universal access to quality-assured spirometry.
 Spirometry is a crucial test for chronic obstructive pulmonary disease (COPD) and asthma.
-The working group will focus on restoring spirometry to pre-pandemic levels, as this vital test was paused during the pandemic, resulting in a 51% reduction in COPD diagnosis in 2022.
+The working group will focus on restoring spirometry services to pre-pandemic levels, after the pausing of spirometry resulted in a 51% reduction in COPD diagnosis in 2022.

-- Expanding access to FeNo Testing: Working to ensure that FeNO testing is available across England, which NICE recommends for the diagnosis of asthma.
-Worryingly, research conducted by Asthma + Lung UK exemplified that only 15% of people with asthma had ever heard of FeNO, which suggests many people are being diagnosed without the recommended tests.
+- Expanding access to FeNO testing: FeNO is a vital test to measure lung function and is recommended by the National Institute of Health and Care Excellence (NICE) for diagnosing asthma.
+According to research conducted by Asthma + Lung UK, only 15% of people with asthma have heard of FeNO, which suggests many are diagnosed without the recommended tests.

-- Expanding Targeted Lung Health Checks and ensuring a clear patient pathway: Targeted Lung Health Checks (TLHCs) are a national screening programme for those aged between 55-75 years old, with a history of smoking, who are at an elevated risk of lung cancer.
+- Expanding Targeted Lung Health Checks and ensuring a clear patient pathway: Targeted Lung Health Checks (TLHC) are a national lung cancer screening programme for current and former smokers between 55 and 75 years old.
 This working group will work to expand the TLHC programme to include spirometry and improve the diagnosis of a wider range of lung conditions.
-These lung tests currently pick up people with undiagnosed lung conditions, a priority will be ensuring these people have a clear patient pathway so they can access the diagnosis, support and treatments they require.
+Patients whose tests pick up undiagnosed lung conditions need a clear patient pathway so they can access the diagnosis, support and treatments they require.

-- Working with Integrated Care Systems (ICSs): Develop and share best practices across the Integrated Care Systems (ICSs) through methods such as spirometry backlog webinars and/or an ICSs pilot group.
+- Working with Integrated Care Systems (ICSs): Develop and share best practice across the NHS’ Integrated Care Systems through methods such as spirometry backlog webinars and/or an ICSs pilot group.
 There is now a host of resources available to support the restart of spirometry in clinical practice here.

 - Access to CT Scanning – Campaigning to reduce the current 8-15 month wait for CT scans, including the time it takes to be referred, ensuring that individuals in need can access critical CT scans swiftly and efficiently.